 Those who experience this therapy will often groom, handle, observe, engage in groundwork or ride the horse.
-Terminology is not yet consistent across the field due to its relatively new use, but there are common terms that describe separate types of therapy that fall under this umbrella.
+Terminology is not yet consistent across the field due to its relatively new use, but there are common terms that describe separate types of mental health therapy that fall under this umbrella.
 The following have garnered the most frequent usage:

-These equine assisted therapy terms describe a large portion of therapeutic offerings involving horses, but many other approaches exist.
+These equine-assisted therapy terms describe a large portion of therapeutic offerings involving horses, but many other approaches exist.
 Additionally, some of these treatments go by other names depending upon the practitioner.
 This approach has found use in the treatment of anxiety disorders, dementia, trauma, drug abuse, eating disorders and other mental health issues.

 Modern mental health therapies often haven’t undergone the amount of research conducted on traditional therapies.
 This is true with EAT, but new studies are frequently emerging.
 One area where the debate seems to have settled is the fact that horses offer therapeutic benefits simply by being around.
 In fact, this is true of just about any animal.

-Fortunately, equine assisted therapy seems to function in more dynamic ways than traditional animal-assisted therapy.
+Fortunately, equine-assisted therapy seems to function in more dynamic ways than traditional animal-assisted therapy.
 The exact mechanisms of how this works constitute a minor mystery in the field, but this doesn’t mean much to those who benefit from the therapy.
 The big takeaway from many studies is that EAT should serve as a complementary intervention to other treatments.

 Transformations at Mending Fences has long understood the importance of combining therapies for maximum effectiveness.
 None of our clients are exactly the same, so it’s important to individualize treatment plans.
 Contact us today to learn more about our approach.
 We’ll craft a customized therapeutic approach that focuses on your specific needs.